Diminished 7th Chords.

 You can however delay the motion to I and IV in the scale or chord progression by preceding the expected I and IV chord by Idim7 and IVdim7.

-This creates the feel that the expected resolution to I or IV is “slowed down” or “delayed” by a dim7 chord to ultimate resolve right after to the expected chord.
+This creates the feeling that the expected resolution to I or IV is “slowed down” or “delayed” by a dim7 chord to ultimate resolve right after to the expected chord.

 2) ||: Cmaj7 | Fdim7 | Fmaj7 | G7 :||